Skip to main content

 This article contains information about allowing the specific URLs, ports, hosts, services, installers, and applications required for communication between your technology and Paytronix systems.

-Updated over 2 months ago
+Updated over 2 weeks ago

 Overview

 When Paytronix products are installed on a POS system, there’s back-and-forth communication between the POS terminals, the BOH (back-of-house) machine, and Paytronix systems (PXS).
 Your organization’s corporate information security team may use firewalls, security software, or other products and services designed to monitor networks, detect possible intrusions, and/or block suspicious network traffic.
-The best way to make sure communication between your POS system and Paytronix continues uninterrupted is to explicitly allow the specific URLs, ports, hosts, services, installers, and applications required for communication.
+The best way to ensure communication between your POS system and Paytronix continues uninterrupted is to explicitly allow the specific URLs, ports, hosts, services, installers, and applications required for communication.
 If you think you are experiencing connectivity issues related to security or URL allowance, please work with your organization’s IT Security Team.
-We highly recommend that you meet with your organization’s IT Security Team before installing anything on the BOH machine so they can conduct an official security review.
+We highly recommend you meet with your organization’s IT Security Team before installing anything on the BOH machine so they can conduct an official security review.

 Before You Start

-At a minimum you will need admin access to the BOH machine and POS terminals.
+At a minimum, you will need admin access to the BOH machine and POS terminals.
 Depending on your corporate setup, you may need additional permissions or access.
 You may also be providing the information in this document to someone who manages firewall/security operations for your organization.

 If you are able, we strongly recommend implementing a domain-based allowlist.
 Domain-based management allows all traffic to/from Paytronix, even if specific IP ranges change over time.
 It ensures that if Paytronix IP ranges change, your systems will still communicate with ours, without your needing to update security settings on your end.
 If you are not able to use a domain-based allowlist, you will need to make sure that your allowed IPs associated with Paytronix are always current.